adobe/acc-js-sdk/README.md

 * XML: `<root><item id=1/></root>`
 * JSON: `{ item: { id:1 } }`

-If the parent element tag ends with `-collecion` children are always an array, even if there are no children, or if there is just one child
+If the parent element tag ends with `-collecion` children are always an array, even if there are no children, or if there is just one child.
+The rationale is that XML/JSON conversion is ambigous : XML can have multiple elements with the same tag and when there's only one such element, it's not possible to determine if it should be represented as a JSON object or JSON array unless we have additional metadata.

 * XML: `<root-collection><item id=1/></root>`
 * JSON: `{ item: [ { id:1 } ] }`